QENSlibrary/QENSmodels/examples/README.md

 To access the notebooks, type `jupyter notebook` in a terminal and click on the notebook you want to open.

-The data required to run the notebooks and scripts are located in the `data` subfolder.
+The data required to run some of the notebooks and scripts are located in the `data` subfolder.